neeraj0403/hacktoberfest-IOSD/README.md

    53. Program to Find the Frequency of Characters in a String
    54. Program to Count the Number of Vowels, Consonants and so on
    55. Program to Remove all Characters in a String Except Alphabets
+   56. Program to Multiply two Matrices by Passing Matrix